MarkiZdeGenerAt/Smart-Dashboard/docs/INSTALLATION.md

    executed within Home Assistant it automatically uses its own credentials.
 Entities are grouped by area when possible; if no areas are available they are placed in a single "Auto Detected" room.
-Within each area the devices are organized into light, climate and multimedia sections to create a cleaner layout.
+Within each area the devices are organized into light, climate, multimedia and sensor sections to create a cleaner layout.

 Set the `SHI_LANG` environment variable (for example `en`, `ru`, `bg`, or `es`) to generate the dashboard in a different language.